writethedocs/www/docs/blog/2022-january-community-update.rst

 I'd like to share a few pieces of anonymous feedback that show the value of this information to our community:

+  This survey really helped me feel confident in my ask last year when I was negotiating a raise.

   I was promoted and given the biggest pay rise I've ever seen!

   Even as a lone writer, I don’t feel alone.
 Kind of like I’m in a union!

-  This survey REALLY helped me feel confident in my ask last year when I was negotiating a raise.

 We are still working to build more engagement with our `Write the Docs Enhancement Proposal (WEP)`_ process.
 Having our community governance more formalized (and documented) is one of our continuing goals,